wghglory/gitbook/Interview/dotnet/webapi.md

 ### List out few media types of HTTP?

-- Image/Png
+* Image/Png
-- Text/HTML
+* Text/HTML
-- Application/Json
+* Application/Json

 ### Explain Media Formatters in Web API?

 Media Formatters in Web API can be used to read the CLR object from our HTTP body and Media formatters are also used for writing CLR objects of message body of HTTP.

-### How to serialize read-only properties?
+### How to serialize read*only properties?

-Read-Only properties can be serialized in Web API by setting the value "true" to the property
+Read*Only properties can be serialized in Web API by setting the value "true" to the property

 ```csharp
 SerializeReadOnlyTypes of class: DataContractSerializerSettings